 the Via Lemovicensis (Voie de Vézelay) and then on to Belloc.
 We stopped at two "Mairies" to get pilgrim stamps

 on our way, in one of which we got to chat with the mayor and were offered coffee.

 We had a break for steak and chips in Geaune, which turned out to have been a good move, because it ended up being a long day.

 What the mayor had not warned us that the route involved a lot of busy roads, and turned out to be longer than expected,

 so we arrived exhausted at the small, modern but functional AirBnB we had booked.
 Sue even staggered to the shops,

-we had a simple meal (with wine) and collapsed into the comfortable bed.
+and we had a simple meal (with wine) before collapsing into the comfortable bed.